-Owning an RV can be a lot of fun and provide a novel way to travel across the country, but it is also a large investment and should be treated as such.
+Owning an RV can be a lot of fun and provide a novel way to travel across the country, but it also requires a large investment and should be treated as such.
 In addition to budgeting for maintenance and financing costs, when planning for a new set of house-toting wheels, it’s important to know whether or not RV insurance will be required for your recreational vehicle.
-A lot of factors come into consideration, and laws can vary by state, making the process rather confusing at times.
-Below are guidelines that will make the process of determining whether or not you are legally obligated to have insurance a little bit easier.

-Remember, though: just because you’re not legally obligated doesn’t mean you shouldn’t purchase it!
-Always talk to your insurance agent or other qualified professional before deciding whether or not RV insurance is right for you.
+Remember, though, that just because you’re not legally obligated doesn’t mean you shouldn’t purchase it.
+Always talk to your insurance agent or other qualified professional before deciding whether or not RV insurance makes sense for you.

 At a minimum, the same amount of liability coverage required for a car is required by an RV in most states.
-We will discuss special cases in the next section, but, you will definitely need a separate RV insurance policy if:
+Special cases are addressed in the next section, but you will definitely need a separate RV insurance policy if:

 • Your RV is a motorhome (Class A or B)

 • You do not own your RV outright (i.e., you took out a loan to finance the purchase)